kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 ### §93.352   Hudson River Exclusion specific operating procedures.

-In addition to the requirements in §93.351, the following procedures apply:
+In addition to the requirements in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.351   General requirements for operating in the East River and/or Hudson River Exclusions.|§93.351]], the following procedures apply:

 \(a\) Pilots must self announce, at the charted mandatory reporting points, the following information: aircraft type, current position, direction of flight, and altitude.

-\(b\) Pilots must fly along the west shoreline of the Hudson River when southbound, and along the east shoreline of the Hudson River when northbound; while remaining within the boundaries of the Hudson River Exclusion as defined in §93.350(d).
+\(b\) Pilots must fly along the west shoreline of the Hudson River when southbound, and along the east shoreline of the Hudson River when northbound; while remaining within the boundaries of the Hudson River Exclusion as defined in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.350   Definitions.|§93.350]](d).

-\(c\) Aircraft transiting the area within the Hudson River Exclusion in accordance with §93.350(b) must transit the Hudson River Exclusion at or above an altitude of 1,000 feet MSL up to, but not including, the floor of the overlying Class B airspace.
+\(c\) Aircraft transiting the area within the Hudson River Exclusion in accordance with [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.350   Definitions.|§93.350]](b) must transit the Hudson River Exclusion at or above an altitude of 1,000 feet MSL up to, but not including, the floor of the overlying Class B airspace.

 ### §93.353   East River Exclusion specific operating procedures.